nkpatro/catcoin/README.md

 https://elethcoin.com

-What is Litecoin?
+What is Elethcoin?
 ----------------

-Litecoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-Litecoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Litecoin Core is the name of open source software which enables the use of this currency.
+Elethcoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+Elethcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Elethcoin Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Litecoin Core software, see [https://elethcoin.com](https://elethcoin.com).
+For more information, as well as an immediately useable, binary version of the Elethcoin Core software, see [https://elethcoin.com](https://elethcoin.com).

 License
 -------